-Collect: Blood: Collect appropriate blood volume and number of sets per routine laboratory protocol.
+1D Department of Health-Laboratorie Collect: Blood: Collect appropriate blood volume and number of sets per routine laboratory protocol.
 Specimens should be inoculated into appropriate culture media within two (2) hours of collection.
-Biopsied Tissue: Collect per laboratory protocol.
+2. Biopsied Tissue: Collect per laboratory protocol.
 Tissues must be kept moist; add several drops of sterile saline if necessary.
-Serum: At least 1 ml of serum.
+3. Serum: At least 1 ml of serum.
 Follow standard laboratory protocol.
 Preferably serum refrigerated.
 4. Isolate: Pure culture, 24 hours old, growing on a sheep blood agar plate or slant.
 Form: MDH Form #4676 Infectious Agents: Culture/Detection (Order Forms: 443-681-3777 or form may be downloaded from MDH Laboratory website).
 Indicate specimen type using the "Specimen Code" on form Packaging and Shipping: Specimens must be packaged in a triple packaging system to ensure that under normal conditions of transport they cannot break, be punctured or leak their contents (Refer to pages 9 & 10 for triple packing guidance).
 Refer to current Federal regulations for specific shipping requirements.
 Transport Conditions: 1.
-Blood Cultures: Transport at room temperature.
-Hold them at ambient temperature until they are incubated.
+Blood Cultures: Transport at room/ambient temperature (2-30 °C).
 DO NOT REFRIGERATE.
-2. Tissue: Transport at room temperature, adding several drops of sterile normal saline to keep tissues moist for immediate processing.
-Keep the specimen chilled if the processing of the specimen will be delayed.
-3. Serum: Keep serum on cold packs.
-4. Isolates: Transport at room temperature on a sealed sheep blood agar plate or slant.
+2. Tissue: Transport at room/ambient temperature (2-30 °C) within 1 hour of collection, adding several drops of sterile normal saline to keep tissues moist for immediate processing.
+For transport time > 1 hour, transport at 2-8°C on cold pack 3.
+Serum: Transport at 2-8°C on cold packs.
+4. Isolates: Transport at room/ambient temperature (2-30 °C) on a sealed sheep bloo agar plate or slant.
 Specimen Rejection Criteria The following rejection criteria are designed to prevent the reporting of inaccurate results and to avoid misleading information that might lead to misdiagnosis and inappropriate therapy.
 A request for a new specimen will provide appropriate materials and clinically relevant information to support good patient care.
-Unlabeled or improperly labeled specimen Non-sterile or leaking container Inappropriate specimen transport conditions mapping that specimen transport conditions Illegible, or no submitter information on the request form Mismatched form and specimen Mismatched formand specimen broken specimen, sumple container The wrong specimen for test request Inappropriate outfit for requested test Illegible or no patient information on the specimen Expired transport media Availability: 24 hours/day, 7days/week Results and Interpretation: Brucella species isolated/detected nesults and interpretation: Brucella species not found Additional Information: Call 410-925-3121 before sending specimen to the Laboratory.
+Unlabeled or improperly labeled specimen Non-sterile or leaking container Inappropriate specimen transport conditions Illegible, or no submitter information on the request form Mismatched form and specimen Broken specimen/sample container The wrong specimen for test request Inappropriate outfit for requested test Illegible or no patient information on the specimen Illegible or no patient information on the specimen Expired transport media Availability: 24 hours/day, 7days/week Results and Interpretation: Brucella species isolated/detected nesates and interpretation.
+Brucella species not found Additional Information: Call 410-925-3121 before sending specimen to the Laboratory.
 Purpose of Test: To confirm the diagnosis of Brucella species.
-Method: LRN protocols Interfering Substances: N/A Testing Site: MD Department of Health Laboratories Administration, Central Laboratory 3 1770 Ashland Avenue, Baltimore, Maryland 21205 Comment: Brucella species are highly infectious.
+Method: LRN protocols Interfering Substances: N/A Testing Site: MD Department of Health Laboratories Administration, Central Laboratory 1770 Ashland Avenue, Baltimore, Maryland 21205 Comment: Brucella species are highly infectious.
 PLEASE use a biological safety cabinet when working with specimens suspected of being Brucella species.
 Call 410-925-3121 before sending to the laboratory.